 - Transurethral resection of the prostate, or TURP, in which the doctor uses a scope and cuts out pieces of the gland with a wire loop

-In some cases, your doctor may also suggest a traditional, open surgery to remove your prostate.
+In some cases, your doctor may also suggest a traditional, open surgery or a robotic procedure to remove your prostate.

 BPH doesn’t lead to prostate cancer or make you more likely to get it.